 |Did you know...|

 C.J.
-Spiller moved into 8th place on the team's all time rushing list.
+Spiller is now in 8th place on the team's all time rushing list.

 Fred Jackson became only the third player in team history to go over 5,000 career rushing yards.

 Fred Jackson is in 2nd place on the all-time team list for receptions from a RB.